FCE Speaking

 Candidate A, which of the two places is better to spend a family holiday at? (~20 seconds)

 Candidate B: The location shown in the first photo is definitely much better for a family with kids.
-Every member of the household can enjoy sunbathing and swimming, while some kids can be too young to try skiing.
+Every member of the household can enjoy sunbathing and swimming, whereas some kids can be too young to try skiing.
 Also, the low temperatures of a ski resort may not be to some people’s liking.

 #3.
 Eating; Business meetings